jacksalici/salinger-theme/example-site/content/blog/emoji-support.md

 author = "Hugo Authors"
 title = "Tweemoji Support"
 date = "2019-03-05"
-description = "Guide to Tweemoji usage." tags = [
+description = "Guide to Tweemoji usage.🐧" tags = [
     "emoji",
 ]
 categories = ["syntax"]
+featured = true
 +++

 Emoji can be enabled in a Hugo project in a number of ways.